 The Church Council, comprised of 18 elected members of the congregation, is responsible for the spiritual well-being, fiscal matters, and property of the church, and oversees the various commissions and committees of the church.

-Check out our Programs page for a complete listing of our various ministries.
+Check out our Programs pull-down menu for a listing of our various ministries.

 The church is modeled after the 13th Century gothic cathedral in Chartres, France.
 Construction began in 1927 with the first service held on October 5, 1930.
 The Nave seats over 2,100 worshipers.
 The 20-floor tower contains meeting rooms and the 74-bell Laura Spelman Rockefeller Memorial Carillon.
 The Carillonís 20-ton Bourdon bell is the largest turned bell in the world.
 The smallest bell in our Carillon weighs 10 pounds.